Reezonate/EasyOffset/README.md

 - Stand still, look forward, and swing exactly as you do in-game
 - Swing angle of at least 140° is required

-The steadier and repeatable your actions are, the more precise result you'll get.
+The more repeatable your swings are, the more precise result you'll get.
 Calculation error mostly depends on a `Tip wobble` (smaller is better) and `Angle` (higher is better)

 After the successful test, the calculated wrist rotation axis and straight swing reference plane will appear on your hand.